20.2 C

 The western region has 8 of the 10 national parks, making the best places to travel to in Uganda.
 It encompasses other sub-regions including Ankole, Kigezi, Bunyoro and Toro.
 The key highlights are mountain gorillas and chimpanzees with Lake Bunyonyi to swim, hike, canoe after trekking.

-The main route includes wildlife viewing safari in Murchison falls with Ziwa Rhino Sanctuary enroute, Queen Elizabeth known for the tree climbing lions and Lake Mburo national park , the only park with zebras and Impalas in the whole region.
+The main route includes a typical Uganda gorilla tours and wildlife viewing safari in Murchison falls with Ziwa Rhino Sanctuary enroute, Queen Elizabeth known for the tree climbing lions and Lake Mburo national park , the only park with zebras and Impalas in the whole region.
 For many, it’s natural to feel that they have seen it all after enjoying a trip in the west.

 However, some parks and reserves are off-the-beaten path.
 These evoke the spirit of adventure.
 Toro-Semuliki wildlife reserve for tracking forest elephants and chimpanzees in the grasslands.
 Plus Lake Albert boat rides in search of Shoebill stork.
 There’s also, Rwenzori Mountains for trekking.
 Semuliki national park offers hot springs and central Africa wildlife species including the Bongo and birds. .